Ditectrev/Scrum-Developer-I-PSD-I-Practice-Tests-Exams-Questions-Answers/README.md

 - [x] A prototype which will be thrown away
 - [ ] A comprehensive architecture implementation
 - [x] A quick and dirty implementation
-- [ ] A plan for all required architectures of the product
+- [ ] A plan for all required architectures of the Product

 _[⬆ Back to Top](#table-of-contents)_